The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 When a company incurs a trading loss on or after 1 April 2017 which has not been relieved against current or preceding year profits and also has not been surrendered as group relief, it can carry the loss (or the balance remaining after such claims) forward to the next accounting period for relief against total profits.
-The company must carry on a trade in the next accounting period and meet the following conditions in respect of the trade.
+The company must carry on the trade in the next accounting period and meet the following conditions in respect of the trade.

 That the trade:

 did not become small or negligible in the loss making period

 is commercial in the loss making period and in the period in which the loss is relieved

 was not one of farming or market gardening which has made losses for the previous five years or more

 was not a trade of dealing with commodity futures, and

 does not fall within the rules for creative sector tax relief, se